PaulReisenberg/Algorithms-Lab-2024/2024/week13/pits_of_meereen/README.md

 **Total Score: 100/100**

 What even are the fighting pits of Meereen?
-[Here](https://www.youtube.com/watch?v=GlXv66gFtbI&ab_channel=FirstofHisName) is a Video.
+[Here](https://www.youtube.com/watch?v=GlXv66gFtbI&ab_channel=FirstofHisName) is a video.